When Life Starts to Feel Harder

 From the outside, everything seemed fine.

-Inside, it often felt crowded — mentally and emotionally.
+Inside, it often felt full — mentally and emotionally.

 Too many expectations.